muhsinking/notebook/content/notes/Why I write.md

 ---

 1. To find out what I think.
-2. So that later I can remember what I used to think.
+2. So later on I can remember what I used to think.
 3. To be [[The masculine urge to simply disappear|seen and known]].
 4. Because [[Do you like sentences|I like sentences]].